Tasmanian Heritage Council is charged with looking after Tasmania's historic

 The Western Australian Museum’s Collections Care Manual is an online resource developed for smaller organisations and private collectors.
 It has a series of 12 instructional videos and an updated version of the bestselling book Conservation and Care of Collections which provides information on general conservation techniques.

 This resource acts as a practical guideline.
-You are advised always contact a professional conservator when dealing with objects of particular concern.
+You are advised to always contact a professional conservator when dealing with objects of particular concern.